GeoMOER/moer-mpg-envisys-envi-met/docs/units/_unit00/unit00-00_intro.md

 This website is designed for one-way communication and provision of materials from us to you.

 ### Direct contact
 You can reach me under the e-mail *reudenbach@geo.uni-marburg.de*.
-Please integrate the keyword **[envi_met]** into the subject line  .
+Please integrate the keyword **[envi-met]** into the subject line  .
 Conversely, I expect to reach you via your official student e-mail and ask you to check this regularly, at least once in the morning and once in the evening.